meursyphus/ssgoi/packages/docs/src/posts/basic-usage.md

 - The `Ssgoi` component goes in your layout file.
 - The `PageTransition` component goes in each individual page file.
 - Customize your transitions in the `transitionConfig.ts` file.
+- Use the `class` prop and `data-page-transition` attribute for styling.

 Now go forth and create some transition magic! ✨🚀